MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 ---
 title: Test and training scenarios
-description: Learn what to do if something when wrong during synchronization of data between Shopify and Business Central ms.date: 03/21/2022 ms.topic: article ms.service: dynamics365-business-central
+description: In this walkthrough, we take you through various integration scenarios between Shopify and Business Central ms.date: 03/21/2022 ms.topic: article ms.service: dynamics365-business-central